wright-cemrc-projects/cryoet-montage/Tutorial/Tutorial_W1106_G3.md

 ### Creating montage tilt stacks

 The sample data is a 3x3 tiled montage images of a tilt-series taken on a Titan Krios with a Gatan K3 direct electron detector recorded in CDS mode as unbinned movies of 5760 x 4092 resolution.
-Each of the tiles overlaps with the neighbor tiles covering 15% on the X-axis (864 pixels) and 10% on the Y-axis (408 pixels).
+Each of the tiles overlaps with the neighbor tiles covering 20% on the X-axis (1152 pixels) and 15% on the Y-axis (576 pixels).

 > A helper motion correction script has also been provided for bulk motion correction steps starting from a SerialEM data collection [Using MotionCorrect.py](https://github.com/wright-cemrc-projects/cryoet-montage/blob/main/Python/README.md)).